The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

 \subsection{Behavior of other observables near the MIT}

 In the preceding subsections, we discussed six MIT criteria which all focus on specific features of the temperature dependence of the conductivity (or resistivity).
-As we will see in Sect.\ III and IV, the respective classifications of samples into metallic and insulating ones often contradict each other.
-This begs the question of which additional information on the location of the MIT can be gained from studying other observables.
+As we will see in Section 3 and 4, the respective classifications of samples into metallic and insulating ones often contradict each other.
+This begs the question of what additional information on the location of the MIT can be gained from studying other observables.
 At first glance, the idea of using such additional information to reach a less ambiguous classification may look promising.
 However, one has to be aware of two fundamental difficulties.

-First, as the detailed reanalyses of $\sigma(T,x)$ data from various publications in Sects.\ III and IV will show, we currently seem not to have available a reliable microscopic theory on the $T$ dependence of the observable $\sigma$.
-Since this quantity is fundamental in defining the MIT, it is therefore unlikely that present theories on other observables can yield better results.
-Thus, we primarily take an empirical perspective also in this subsection.
+First, the MIT definition is based on the limit of $\sigma$ as $T \rightarrow 0$. -- Furthermore, it presupposes that electric field strength and frequency are infinitely small and that the sample size is infinitely large; these three conditions are sufficiently well fulfilled in most experiments. -- Likewise, when, instead of $\sigma$, another observable is considered, it is essential to determine its limiting value as $T \rightarrow 0$ for each sample; often, additionally, the limit concerning a further measurement parameter tending to zero has to be taken.
+These tasks may be very demanding, in particular in case the alternative observable diverges or tends from finite values to zero at one side of the MIT: One has to be aware that, in the non-metallic region, nonexponential and exponential $\sigma(T)$ may be correlated with qualitatively different $T$ dependences of the alternative observable.

-Second, the MIT definition is based on the limit of $\sigma$ as $T \rightarrow 0$.
-It presupposes that electric field strength and frequency are infinitely small and that the sample size is infinitely large; these three conditions are sufficiently well fulfilled in most experiments.
-When, instead of $\sigma$, another observable is considered, it is essential also to determine its limiting value as $T \rightarrow 0$ for each sample; often, additionally, the limit concerning a further measurement parameter tending to zero has to be taken.
-These tasks may be very demanding, in particular in case the alternative observable diverges or tends from finite values to zero at one side of the MIT: One has to be aware that, in the insulating region, non-exponential and exponential $\sigma(T)$ may be correlated with qualitatively different $T$ dependences of the alternative observable.
+Second, we will see in Sections 3 and 4 how reanalyses of $\sigma(T,x)$ data from various publications uncover systematic, apparently generic inconsistencies in the respective interpretations based on current localization theory.
+Thus, a sound and successful microscopic theory on the $T$ dependence of the observable $\sigma$ seems not to be available at present.
+Since, however, this quantity is fundamental in discriminating between metals and insulators, it is therefore unlikely that present theories on other observables can yield more reliable results than the available theories on $\sigma(T)$.
+Consequently, we primarily take an empirical perspective also in this subsection.